Navigating life with an angry partner

 • Lower self-esteem: Living with an angry partner can eat away at your self-esteem and lead you to question your worth.
 You might find that you blame yourself for your partner’s anger, thinking that you’re the cause of their frequent outbursts.
 This can worsen feelings of isolation and loneliness.

 • Changes in brain structure and function: Research shows that chronic stress, like that associated with living with an angry partner, can alter the structure and function of your brain.
 This affects mood, memory, and decision making.
-Additionally, prolonged exposure to cortisol (a “stress hormone” that’s often elevated when living with an angry partner) may damage brain cells and impair cognitive function
+Additionally, prolonged exposure to cortisol (a “stress hormone” that’s often elevated when living with an angry partner) may damage brain cells and impair cognitive function.

 • Increased anxiety due to worrying about partner’s outbursts: Life with an angry partner can cause you to feel constant worry and anxiety about their behavior.
 You might live in fear of triggering their intense anger and facing another outburst.
 This can lead to you becoming hypervigilant, constantly surveying your surroundings for signs of anger.

-• Increased risk of mental health disorders: Repeated exposure to the stress and trauma of living with an angry partner can increase your risk of depression and PTSD.
+• Increased risk of mental health conditions: Repeated exposure to the stress and trauma of living with an angry partner can increase your risk of depression and PTSD.
 Some people may also find themselves developing a substance use disorder as a way to cope with the stress and emotional pain.

 Seven strategies for coping with a partner who’s always angry